Italians vote in election that could take far-right to power

 Polls opened at 7 a.m.
 (0500GMT).
 The counting of paper ballots was expected to begin shortly after they close at 11 p.m.
 (2100 GMT), with projections based on partial results coming early Monday morning.

-Before publication of opinion polls were banned 15 days ago, far-right leader Giorgia Meloni and her Brothers of Italy party, with its neo-fascist roots, led in popularity, suggesting Italians were poised to vote their first far-right government into power since World War II.
+Publication of opinion polls is banned in the two weeks leading up to the election, but polls before that showed far-right leader Giorgia Meloni and her Brothers of Italy party, with its neo-fascist roots, the most popular.
+That suggested Italians were poised to vote their first far-right government into power since World War II.
 Close behind was former Premier Enrico Letta and his center-left Democratic Party.

 Meloni is part of a right-wing alliance with anti-migrant League leader Matteo Salvini and Silvio Berlusconi, the three-time premier who heads the Forza Italia party he created three decades ago.
 Italy’s complex electoral law rewards campaign coalitions, meaning the Democrats are disadvantaged since they failed to secure a similarly broad alliance with left-leaning populists and centrists.